Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 :raw-html:`</div>`

 Before starting, you should know what versions to dualboot, depending on hat you want to do.
-For toltec, it is recommended to follow `the toltec website <https://toltec-dev.org/>`_, while for rM hacks, you should read `the table on their github repo <https://gthub.com/mb1986/rm-hacks>`_.
+For toltec, it is recommended to follow :doc:`this guide <../guide/software/toltec>`, while for rM hacks, you should read `the table on their github repo <https://github.com/mb1986/rm-hacks>`_.

-Here, I'll be using 2.15.1189 (for Toltec) and 3.9 (for rm-hacks)
+Here, I'll be using 2.15.1189 (for Toltec) and 3.9.4 (for rm-hacks)

 Updating to the first OS
 ========================